Ayesha-Khawar/NotesApp/README.md

 #  NotesApp

 NotesApp is a **React Native mobile application** built using **Expo** for creating and managing notes.
-It provides a simple and intuitive interface with features like **dark mode, audio notes, image support, search, favorites, and archiving**.
+It provides a simple and intuitive interface with features like **audio notes, image support, search, favorites, and archiving**.

 ---